cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 ```
-`ChainID``Tsender/receiver`Nounce // indexing balance and pot power for each address `ChainID``Tsender/receiver`Balance `ChainID``Tsender`NounceFileAMTroot // when user follow tsender, can traver its files.
+`ChainID``Tsender/receiver`Nounce; //  balance and POT power for each address `ChainID``Tsender/receiver`Balance `ChainID``Tsender``Nounce`FileAMTroot // when user follow a chain address, they can traverse its files through changing nounce.
-`FileAMTroot``ChainID``SeedingNounce // for each file, this is the history of the seeding, first seeding is the creation. e.g. `Fiuweh87..x`SeedingNounce = 00189
+`FileAMTroot``ChainID`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
-`FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer // the seeding peer id for the file. eg. `Fiuweh87..x`Seeding`00187`IPFSpeer= QM....
+`FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer // the seeding peer id for the file.
 ```
-## community chain - supports file sharing commands
+## community chain
-**Genesis** generating with parameters: block size in number of txs, block time, chain nick name, coins total default is 1 million, initial peers ipfs address. // relay bootstrap is initially written in software until TAU mainet on.
+**Genesis** with parameters: block size in number of txs, block time, chain nick name, coins total - default is 1 million,  relay bootstrap.  // initial mining peers is established through issue coins to those addresses.
+TAU-Torrent has initial addresses.
 ```
 * levelDB.add `ChainID`contractAMTroot = amt_new node(). // root for contact AMT
 * generate genesis contract,